ddsjoberg/gtsummary/tests/testthat/_snaps/tbl_svysummary.md

     Code
       tbl_svysummary(svy_trial, include = response, statistic = ~
         "{n} ({not_a_statistic})")
-    Message
-      7 missing observations in the "response" column have been removed.
     Condition
       Error in `tbl_svysummary()`:
       !
 Statistic "not_a_statistic" is not available for variable "response".